 Director of Media Law Project & Honorary Associate Professor

-Doreen Weisenhaus teaches media law and ethics.
-Prior to joining the Journalism and Studies Centre as an associate professor (2009-2017) and an assistant professor (2000-2008).
+Doreen Weisenhaus taught media law and ethics at the Journalism and Studies Centre as an associate professor (2009-2017) and an assistant professor (2000-2008).
 Prior to joining JMSC, she was city editor of The New York Times.
 She also was the first legal editor of The New York Times Magazine before becoming its law and politics editor.
 Before that, Weisenhaus was editor-in-chief of The National Law Journal, a leading publication for lawyers in the U.S. that won several major journalism awards during her tenure.